 9. Speculoos cookies

-From Biscoff and Lotus cookies to speculaas and speculoos cookies, these European delicacies make the best base or a layer for speculoos tiramisu.
+From Biscoff and Lotus cookies to speculaas and speculoos cookies, these European delicacies make the best base or layer for speculoos tiramisu.
 Soaked with coffee or milk and layered with Biscoff-flavored whipped cream, they make a heavenly tiramisu treat.

 10. Amaretti cookies